-(r) Resources Received Free of Charge or for nominal cost
+(p) Resources received free of charge or for nominal cost

-Resources received free of charge or for nominal cost that can be reliably measured are recognised as income at fair value.
-Where the resource received represents a service that the Commission would otherwise pay for a corresponding expense is recognised.
-Receipts of assets are recognised in the Statement of Financial Position.
+Assets or services received free of charge or for nominal cost that can be reliably measured are recognised as income at the fair value of the assets and/or the fair value of those services that the Commission would otherwise pay for.
+A corresponding expense is recognised for services received.
+Receipts of assets are recognised in the statement of financial position.

-Assets or services received from State Government agencies are separately disclosed under Income from State Government in the Statement of Comprehensive Income.
+Assets or services received from other State Government agencies are separately disclosed under Income from State Government in the Statement of Comprehensive Income.

-(s) Comparative figures
+(q) Comparative figures